Vyral/base-template/_posts/2024-11-18-how-montana-s-unique-electric-system-affects-your-house.md

 {% include excerpt.html %}

 Ever wondered where the electricity powering your home actually comes from?
-If you're in Montana like me, you might be surprised.
+If you’re in Montana like me, you might be surprised.
 Power bills are a common question from homebuyers, and I recently dug into some fascinating details about our energy sources.
 Let me break it down for you.

-**Low power bills?** Here's why: Montana enjoys some of the lowest electricity costs in the country.
+**Low power bills?** Here’s why: Montana enjoys some of the lowest electricity costs in the country.
 But why is that?
-It's because we rely on a mix of energy sources, some of which are incredibly efficient and renewable.
+It’s because we rely on a mix of energy sources, some of which are incredibly efficient and renewable.
 Knowing where your electricity comes from can help you appreciate it—and understand the challenges we face in keeping those costs low.

 **Why does solar power struggle here?** You’d think solar energy would be a big deal, right?
 But Montana doesn’t see enough sunny days to make solar a year-round option.
 It’s not like living in a desert.
 This means solar isn’t contributing much to our power grid right now.